aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

       - Now, create a new user by providing username, valid email address and temporary password to login to the application.
       - After this setup, you should be able to login and launch your application!

-   4. Informational: A sample Amazon Lex will be created by the Stack using the file named `loadsamples.py` under `claimsprocessing` folder.
-It will import a sample bot, buid it and creates an alias with `gp-fsi-claimprocessing-filenewclaim` Lambda associated for the Lambda codehook.
-The sample Amazon Lex `GP-FSI-ClaimsProcessing-sample.zip` shared as part of this guidance package is imported.

-   If needed, you can manually import the sample Amazon Lex following [this](https://docs.aws.amazon.com/lex/latest/dg/export-to-lex.html) or given below :
-      - Download `GP-FSI-ClaimsProcessing-sample.zip` given under the path `source/Amazon Lex`
-      - Using Amazon Lex console, under `Actions` use the `Import` opion to [import the Zip file to create the bot](https://docs.aws.amazon.com/lexv2/latest/dg/import.html)
-      - Select the bot and [build the bot](https://docs.aws.amazon.com/lexv2/latest/dg/building-bots.html) (Go to Versions -> All languages -> Language: English (US)), click `build`
-      - [Deploy the bot](https://docs.aws.amazon.com/lexv2/latest/dg/deploying.html) - create a version of the latest build and create an alias with the latest version of the bot

-   5. An Amazon Bedrock Knowledgebase named `GP-FSI-ClaimsProcessing` will be created by the stack and Amazon Bedrock knowledgebase sync job will be run by `loadsamples.py`.
+   5. Informational: An Amazon Bedrock Knowledgebase named `GP-FSI-ClaimsProcessing` will be created by the stack and Amazon Bedrock knowledgebase sync job will be run by `loadsamples.py`.
 However, below given the instructions to create Amazon Bedrock Knowledgebase manually from AWS console if needed:

       - Navigate to Amazon Bedrock Knowledge base in AWS console
       - Provide a knowledge base name.